danwdart/peoplemon/README.md

 ### Stack ###

-pplmonad is a program written in Haskell using tools provided in the Haskell Platform.
+peoplemon is a program written in Haskell using tools provided in the Haskell Platform.
 One of them, [Stack](https://docs.haskellstack.org/en/stable/README/), is an interface to the rest of them.
 Stack runs the [Glasgow Haskell Compiler (GHC)](https://www.haskell.org/ghc/) on the source code and uses [Cabal](https://www.haskell.org/cabal/) to manage packages (libraries) from the [Stackage](https://www.stackage.org) server.

-Use the following command to make Stack build pplmonad:
+Use the following command to make Stack build peoplemon:

     stack build

 After the build process is complete, run the resulting binary with:

-    stack exec pplmonad
+    stack exec peoplemon

 ### Haskell dependencies ###

-The libraries that pplmonad depends upon are:
+The libraries that peoplemon depends upon are:

 * [array](https://hackage.haskell.org/package/array)
 * [containers](https://hackage.haskell.org/package/containers)